bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 That said, it is probably not time for you to try the full Omega stack yet.
 We are a research consultancy, and we are motivated more by intellectual outcomes than by growth.
 We prefer to deeply embed with partners to produce long-term value, not only as a practice, but also as a commitment to building our tools with a strong voice of the customer.
 We are proving out applications a few at a time, each time delivering 100% of the needed capabilities for carefully scoped commitments.
 Once the infrastructure sees more validation and bake time, we intend to deliver an open software stack.

-Maybe we'll share some OmegaAI prototypes soon.
+Maybe we'll share this OmegaAI prototype soon.
 Let us know if you'd like a play.